 When you go to a park or a zoo, you are most likely to meet other people and socialize with them.
 Going on nature trips can help you make new friends and reduce social isolation.

-Interestingly, studies also reveal that being exposed to nature can substitute for human connection, mitigate social isolation and improve subjective well-being.
+Interestingly, studies also reveal that being exposed to nature can substitute for human connection, mitigate social isolation, and improve subjective well-being.
+And positive human interactions can help us improve our emotional intelligence and other soft skills.

 An online survey with 359 individuals revealed positive subjective well-being for people who spent time with nature but had less social connectedness2.
 Our innate connection with nature makes us feel like we are a part of it.
 Interacting with nature reduces feelings of loneliness and isolation.